zloirock/core-js/docs/2023-02-14-so-whats-next.md

 Anyway, we can say with confidence that **`core-js` is used by most of the popular websites**.
 Even if `core-js` is not used on the main site of any large corporation, it's definitely used in some of their projects.

 What JS libraries are more widespread on websites?
-It’s not [React](https://trends.builtwith.com/javascript/React), [Lodash](https://trends.builtwith.com/javascript/lodash), or any other most talked-about library or framework, I am pretty sure only about ["good old" jQuery](https://trends.builtwith.com/javascript/jQuery).
+It's not [React](https://trends.builtwith.com/javascript/React), [Lodash](https://trends.builtwith.com/javascript/lodash), or any other most talked-about library or framework, I am pretty sure only about ["good old" jQuery](https://trends.builtwith.com/javascript/jQuery).

 And `core-js` is not only about websites frontend — it's used almost everywhere where JavaScript is used — but I think that's more than enough statistics.